A strategy plan for defining the testing approach, what you want to accomplish and how you are going to achieve it.

 Define test data backup and restore strategy.
 Test environment database may run into problems due to unhandled conditions in the code.
 I remember the problems we faced on one of the projects when there was no database backup strategy defined and we lost whole data due to code issues.
-Backup and restore process should define who will take backups, when to take backup, what to include in backup, when to restore database, who will restore it and data masking steps to be followed if database is restored.
+Backup and restore process should define who will take backups when to take a backup, what to include in backup when to restore the database, who will restore it and data masking steps to be followed if the database is restored.

 Step #4 – Testing Tools:

 Define test management and automation tools required for test execution.
 For performance, load and security testing describe the test approach and tools required.
 Mention whether it is open source or commercial tool and how many users are supported on it and plan accordingly.

 Step #5 – Release Control: